DarwinAwardWinner/ido-completing-read-plus/README.md

 this is occurring by watching for the appearance of an empty completion at the front of the list.
 Compare:

-With apple specified as a default, the prompt will look like this, and pressing RET will select "apple":
+If the command specifies apple as the default when calling `completing-read`, the prompt will look like this, and pressing RET will select "apple":

     Pick a fruit: {apple | banana | cherry | date}

-Without a default specified, an extra empty option is displayed before the first option, and pressing RET will select this option and return "".
-To select "apple" instead, you must first press the right arrow key once, or type an "a":
+However, if the command does not specify any default, an extra empty option is displayed before the first option, and pressing RET will select this empty option and return "":

     Pick a fruit: { | apple | banana | cherry | date}

+To select "apple" instead, you must first press the right arrow key once, or type an "a", before pressing RET:

 ## How can I troubleshoot when ido-completing-read+ isn't doing what I want? ##